Euro cut to near 2-year low on Spain bank angst

 "The euro remains a currency that is sold at every opportunity.
 We have revised our three- to six-month forecasts down to $1.15 from $1.20 earlier."

-Spain's fourth-largest lender, Bankia (BKIA.MC), has asked for a bailout of 19 billion euros, in addition to 4.5 billion euros the state has already pumped in to cover possible losses on repossessed property, loans and investments.
+Spain's fourth-largest lender, Bankia, has asked for a bailout of 19 billion euros, in addition to 4.5 billion euros the state has already pumped in to cover possible losses on repossessed property, loans and investments.

-Prime Minister Mariano Rajoy has ruled out seeking outside aid to revive Spain's banking sector, but many investors are skeptical that the country's lenders can be recapitalized without external funding.
+Prime Minister Mariano Rajoy has ruled out seeking outside aid to revive Spain's banking sector, but many investors are sceptical that the country's lenders can be recapitalized without external funding.

 Most economists believe that Spain's banks will need outside financial help.